s3a6m9/encrypter/README.md

 # Encrypter
-Encrypts files/direcotires with a key using the python cryptography package.

 Encrypter is a Python package designed to encrypt or decrypt files and folders.
 It provides a simple command-line interface for performing encryption and decryption tasks.

 ## Installation